diffblue/gitlab/doc/api/resource_groups.md

 # Resource Groups API

-You can read more about [controling the job concurrency with resource groups](../ci/resource_groups/index.md).
+You can read more about [controlling the job concurrency with resource groups](../ci/resource_groups/index.md).

 ## Get a specific resource group